geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 opt-ops to apply optimizations, what you really want to do

 ##### **Geohot** [[00:48:46](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2926)]
-is graph rewrites and add something like a choice UOP.
+is graph rewrites and add something like a choice UOp.

 ##### **Geohot** [[00:48:49](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2929)]
-Where if there's like three different ways to do the matmall,
+Where if there's like three different ways to do the matmul,

 ##### **Geohot** [[00:48:51](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2931)]
 cool.